 A top public university in the nation, UConn is committed to affordability, access, and minimizing student debt.
-In our School's 75-year history, we have more than 8,700 alumni.
-We have a rich tradition of educating and serving diverse populations and more than one-third of our 400 students belong to underrepresented groups in higher education.
+In our School's 75-year history, we have graduated more than 8,700 alumni.
+Located in the heart of Connecticut’s capital city, we have a rich tradition of educating and serving diverse populations and more than one-third of our 400 students belong to underrepresented groups in higher education.

-The School of Social Work is involved in a growing number of interdisciplinary collaborations within the University, including with the School of Law, UConn Health, and the Human Rights Institute.
+The School of Social Work is actively involved in a growing number of interdisciplinary collaborations within the University, including with the School of Law, UConn Health, and the Human Rights Institute.
 We also have extensive collaborations with public and private human service agencies.
+We recently welcomed to our School the Innovations Institute, an interdisciplinary, translational research center, which greatly expands our national footprint.
 Our graduates play major roles in planning, administering, and providing social and mental health services in Connecticut, the region, and beyond.

 Our mission is rooted in a passion for and commitment to social, racial, and economic justice and the improvement of human well-being, both locally and globally.
 Through our bachelor's, master's, and doctoral degree programs, we strive to prepare the next generation of micro and macro social work practitioners and scholars through excellence in teaching and learning both in the classroom and through innovative field and research experiences.
 Our faculty is committed to the generation and wide dissemination of cutting edge and impactful knowledge, informed by social justice and anti-oppressive lenses, through traditional and innovative research methodologies.